-Sarah is a Lecturer on the MSc Clinical Mental Health Sciences and MSc Mental Health Sciences Research in the Division of Psychiatry at UCL.
+Sarah is an Associate Professor and Deputy Director of the Clinical Mental Health Sciences and Mental Health Sciences Research MScs in the Division of Psychiatry at UCL.
 She is originally from New Zealand and previously worked as a Postdoctoral Research Worker at the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) at King’s College London.
-Sarah’s research interests include self-harm, personality and eating disorders.
-She has just completed a feasibility trial on a web-based decision-aid for young people who self-harm.
+Sarah’s research interests include self-harm, harm-minimisation for self-harm, personality and help-seeking.
 She loves cake, hates running (but does it anyway), and occasionally tweets @KiwiRowebot

 Today is the start of Digital Mental Health week, so look out for blogs, webinars, podcasts and loads of social media on the latest digital mental health research #DigiMHweek!

 We start with Sarah Rowe blogging about a qualitative study that explores users’ experiences of an online intervention for bipolar disorder.[read the full story...]

 Alexandra Pitman and Sarah Rowe publish their debut elf blog on a brand new systematic review and meta-analysis looking at sexual orientation and suicidal behaviour in adolescents and young adults.

 This is the fifth in a series of Mental Elf blogs produced in partnership with the British Journal of Psychiatry.[read the full story...]